 - (a) Fairview Hydrology and Drainage Study.
 The County should seek funding for a Hydrology Analysis and Storm Drainage Systems Capacity Evaluation Study for Fairview.
-The study should evaluate existing hydrology conditions, identify problem areas and constraints, and identify solutions, including capital projects and drainage requirements for future development. - (b) Clean Water Program.
+The study should evaluate existing hydrology conditions, identify problem areas and constraints, and identify solutions, including capital projects and drainage requirements for future development.
+The study should specifically evaluate the cumulative effects of diverting stormwater across watershed boundaries and include measures to avoid and mitigate further downstream impacts as future development occurs. - (b) Clean Water Program.
 The County shall apply the Alameda County Public Works Agency's conditions of approval as development standards for new construction. - (c) Storm Drain Accessibility.
 Ensure that new homes and other structures are not sited over storm drains or other sub-surface infrastructure.